naidevcodes/personal-site_and_rails-blog/README.md

-# Planning the application
-  1. Answer Questions
-      - What am I building?
-      - Who am I building it for?
-      - what features does it need to have?
-  2. User Stories
-  3. Model the Data
-  4. Think through the pages we need in the app

 ## Questions

    1. What am I building?
 I am building a personal site.
 A place where I can blog, share examples of my work, and have people contact me.